Persistent Organic Pollutants

 POP levels have also been associated with higher weight gain during pregnancy (Jaacks et al. 2016a).
 In Spanish women with a past history of gestational diabetes, various POP levels were associated with higher insulin resistance and higher glucose levels two hours after a meal (Arrebola et al. 2015), suggesting that perhaps POPs could increase the risk of permanent diabetes following gestational diabetes.
 However, another Spanish study found that POP levels (PBDEs and PCBs) were actually lower in the placentas of women with gestational diabetes than women without (Alvarez-Silvares et al. 2021).

-In pregnant overweight or obese Californian women, PCB levels were associated with higher fasting glucose and insulin levels, and higher insulin resistance (Mehta et al. 2020).
+In pregnant Califorian women with overweight or obesity, PCB levels were associated with higher fasting glucose and insulin levels, and higher insulin resistance (Mehta et al. 2020).

 In China, higher body levels of a mixture of multiple POPs was associated with an increased gestational diabetes risk.
 Ranked in order of importance, dioxin-like compounds > PBDEs > PFAS > PCBs (Liu et al. 2021).
 In Korea, blood aryl hydrocarbon receptor trans-activating (AhRT) activity, a biomarker of persistent organic pollutants, is associated with an increased risk of gestational diabetes (Park et al. 2021).